 [Sung.]
 The M*A*S*H theme.

 See note about helicopters, above.

 Now, there should be a Ram Charger up there.

 Ads for the Dodge Ram Charger frequently showed it parked in unspeakably rugged terrain to emphasize its ability to travel anywhere.

 Oh, for a shoulder-mounted anti-aircraft gun. –Oh, you mean a Stinger. –Whatever.

-Jose Greco (1918-2001) was a world-famous Spanish flamenco dancer.
+José Greco (1918-2000) was a world-famous Spanish flamenco dancer.
 He appeared in international dance tours, movies, and television shows.
 His 1977 autobiography was titled The Gypsy in My Soul.

 Is that a Bell Huey?
 Whoa, flashback’s kicking in.
 Danang.

 Many Vietnam veterans have experienced a phenomenon known as “flashbacks,” a symptom of post-traumatic stress disorder in which the survivor of a traumatic event finds him- or herself reliving it.
 Bell Hueys were the mainstay assault helicopters used by U.S. forces in Vietnam; Danang is a city in central Vietnam.

 The Young Indiana Jones Chronicles was a television series that aired in 1992-1993.
 Based on the phenomenally popular Indiana Jones movies, which began with 1981’s Raiders of the Lost Ark, the series never really caught on, although it developed a loyal cult following.
 It featured Indiana Jones (who was played by Harrison Ford in the films) at three ages: as an old man, who narrated the episodes; as a boy of 10; and as a young man in his late teens.